What personal information do we collect from the people that visit our blog, website or app?

 We collect information from you when you fill out a form or enter information on our website.

 How do we use your information?

-We may use the information we collect from you when you register, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways to send periodic emails regarding your order or other products and services.
+We may use the information we collect from you when you register, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways to send periodic emails.

 How do we protect your information?